-4.1.
+4.2.
 MASER 11

 A more homogeneous foam evolution under microgravity achieving rounder bubbles was expected and found.
 That is a clear example of the influence of gravity on the process.
-A natural redistribution of the cell wall ruptures under gravity due to the density differences was obvious.
-But unexpected was the fact that almost no significant reduction of the coalescence rate was found under microgravity.
+A coalescence rate gradient from top to bottom could be found only for the sample made under gravity.
+Following, a natural redistribution of the cell wall ruptures under gravity due to the density differences is obvious.
+But unexpected was the fact that almost no significant reduction of the total coalescence rate was found under microgravity.
 That means, there are other factors that influence coalescence essentially more than cell wall thinning due to the influence of gravity.
-This opens the door for other theories that should be proofed and studied in future.
+This opens the door for other theories that should be proved and studied in future.

-5. CONCLUSIONS
+5. Conclusions

 For the first time, we could fly a metal foam experiment with X-ray imaging diagnostics under microgravity.
 The parabolic flight was a successful test for MASER 11 that delivered scientific output such as the imbibition of a melt into metal foam during microgravity, rapid liquid flow during gravity transition and rupture of cell walls under microgravity.
 The sounding rocket experiment showed that the foam made under microgravity has rounder pores and is more homogeneous.
-It also showed an important unexpected result, namely that there was not much difference between the coalescence rate under gravity and microgravity, proving that coarsening in liquid metal foams is not influenced by gravitational drainage significantly as it was supposed previously.
+It also showed an important, unexpected result, namely that there was not much difference between the coalescence rate under gravity and microgravity, proving that the total coalescence rate in liquid metal foams is not influenced by gravitational drainage significantly as it was supposed previously.
+Only bubble coarsening is influenced locally, namely by an increasing bubble rupture rate from bottom to top.